cybercongress/cyber/cyber.md

 ## Browzers

 We were aspired to imagine how proposed network would operate with a web3 browser.
 To our disappointment we \linkred{https://github.com/cybercongress/cyb/blob/master/docs/comparison.md}{were not able} to find a web3 browser that can showcase the coolness of the proposed approach in action.
-This is why we have decided to develop a web3 browser from scratch. \linkred{https://cyb.ai}{Cyb} is your friendly robot which has a sample \linkred{https://cyber.page}{.cyber} application for interacting with the {\hyperref[cyber]{cyber}} protocol.
+This is why we have decided to develop a web3 browser from scratch. \linkred{https://cyb.ai}{Cyb} is your friendly robot which has a sample \linkred{https://cyber.page}{.cyber} application for interacting with the [cyber](#cyber-protocol) protocol.

 \begin{Figure}
   \medskip